Taking Back the Cities Tour: The show

 The Snow Patrol concert on the Irish TV Series Other Voices 8 marked the first time optical burst switching technology was used in the transmission of a live concert.
 Fans were provided a live high-definition streaming of the concert at the Benners Hotel, nearby the venue St. James' Church, among various other locations that were connected to a fiber optic network.
-The link could also be picked up in Wi-Fi spots on PDAs, laptops and mobile phones.
+The link could also be picked up in Wi-Fi spots on PDAs, laptops, and mobile phones.
 This instance was aimed to demonstrate the new technology, which was invented and developed in Ireland.

 Tickets

-Tickets for the Take Back the Cities Tour were initially available to only those who had signed up for the Snow Patrol mailing list on or before 2 October 2008 due to intimate nature of the four shows.
+Tickets for the Taking Back the Cities Tour were initially available to only those who signed up for the Snow Patrol mailing list on or before 2 October 2008 due to the intimate nature of the four shows.
 Members chosen received an e-mail with a pin-code which was needed to access their tickets.
 A week later, a small competition was announced for fans in the US, where fans were required to sign up to enter.
 For the last two tickets, Xfm teamed up with Snow Patrol.
 The winners were chosen via a lucky draw.
 Winners, and a friend travelled with the band on their private plane and got to attend all four shows.
 They were provided with a video camera to capture the events.
 The captured footage was later put up exclusively on the band's MySpace.
 The prize included round-trip airfare to and from the US, transportation and tickets to all four shows.
 The tickets were priced at £22.50 each.
 The Xfm tickets were bagged by Michael Green and his girlfriend Etly.
 Michael later wrote a review for Xfm describing his experience.
 Ticket holders also received artwork at the concert, and instructions on how to download highlights of the shows, which were made available the next day of the concerts.

 Tickets for the UK & Ireland Arena Tour initially went on pre-sale exclusively from the official website from 31 October, 9 am until 1 November midnight.
 Tickets for general sale started from 7 November, 9 am.
 The tickets were priced £30 and £32.50 and a booking fee of £3.00/£3.25 was charged.
 Tickets could be obtained through services like Ticketmaster and Trinity St. Direct for UK & Ireland customers.
 Three pairs of tickets for the show at SECC in Glasgow on 24 February were given away in a last minute competition on the band's website.
 In mid-February, Trinity St. Direct ceased trading.
 Tickets for the shows had not yet fully dispatched.
 In an official statement, however, the company stated that they would ensure delivery of all outstanding orders.